VeronicaLoy/pulmonary-fibrosis-progression/README.md

 # Getting Started

-Ensure you have [conda](https://docs.conda.io/en/latest/miniconda.html) installed.
+Ensure that [anaconda or miniconda](https://docs.conda.io/en/latest/miniconda.html) is installed.
+Also ensure that [Git Large File Storage](https://git-lfs.github.com/) is installed.

 Execute the following commands in terminal to run the application locally.
 The commands below clones this repository, and install all the necessary packages in a new environment named 'fibrosis', before starting the application in http://localhost:8501/.

 Administrator privilages may be required to run the app.
 This can be done by running Anaconda prompt as an administrator on Windows.